IMSY-DKFZ/xilens/doc/source/getting_started.rst

 .. code:: bash

-   sudo apt install libmsgpack-dev qt6-base-dev libqt6svg6-dev libgtest-dev gcovr libopencv-dev --no-install-recommends libboost-all-dev
+   sudo xargs -a requirements.txt apt-get install -y

 You will also have to install the xiAPI package provided by XIMEA